All our models are based on our flexible tree with reinforced steel springs that has been successfully approved for the past 8 years.

 The tree is made of a special polyurethane that gives us the exact degree of flexibility required to fit the saddles perfectly to each horse's back.
 Whether straight or more curved, it can adapt to both.
 The tree is re-enforced with steel springs to absorb and distribute the rider's weight optimally.

-For a horse with a forwarded girth position, we can use loop 1 and 3 or 2 and 3.
+For a horse with a forward girth position, we can use loop 1 and 3 or 2 and 3.
 For a horse that is making the saddle too busy in the back, we can use loop 3 and 4.
 This is a nice and very horse friendly way to customize this important part of the saddle.

 Our spinal channel is per standard 4 to 5 cm wide but can be customized in case it is needed.

 However, too wide is not good for the horse.
-The wider the channel is the smaller the area where the horse carries the weight, since the contact area on the longissimus gets smaller as a consequence.
+The wider the channel is the smaller the area where the horse carries the weight, since the contact area on the longissimus dorsi becomes smaller as a consequence.
 Also, note that the "legs" of the tree must lay on the panels.
 Therefore, if you want a narrower twist we would have to adapt the panels according to that.

 Normally a spinal channel of 4 to 5 cm is more than enough but in extra wide cases, we can widen it as well.